rkirov/avl-ts/README.md

   separately is a hassle.
 - union types in TS can express intermediate unions like NonLeaf<N>, which can express t.left without descructuring.
-- a bug snuck in.
-It doesn't have to do with the balancing.
-- hard to write randomTree function without dependent types.
+- hard to write randomTree function without full dependent types.

 # Build & Test
 - build - `npm i && tsc -w`